Mark Berkowitz

 Friday, January 2 at 11:00 AM

-Friday, January 2 to Thursday, January 8
+Friday, January 2 to Sunday, January 4

-Friday, January 2nd to Sunday, January 4th, 112 rue Rouville, Dollard des Ormeaux, Quebec H9B 1B1
+112 rue Rouville, Dollard des Ormeaux, Quebec H9B 1B1

-Friday from 2:00 to 4:00 p.m., Saturday from 7:00 to 9:00 p.m. and Sunday from 2:00 to 4:00 p.m. and 7:00 to 9:00 p.m.
+Friday until 3 p.m., Saturday from 7:00 to 9:00 p.m. and Sunday from 2:00 to 4:00 p.m. and 7:00 to 9:00 p.m.

-He was a loving father and father-in-law to Lesley Berkowitz and Kevin Hicks, David and Kirsten Berkowitz, and the late Steven Berkowitz, as well as Donna and Lloyd Mogul, Mitchell and Sigal Perlman, and Clifford and Renee Perlman.
+He was a loving father and father-in-law to Lesley Berkowitz and Kevin Hicks, David Berkowitz and Kirsten Pendreigh, and the late Stephen Berkowitz, as well as Donna and Lloyd Mogul, Mitchell and Sigal Perlman, and Clifford and Renee Perlman.
 Mark adored and was proud of all his grandchildren and their respective accomplishments, namely Max Berkowitz and Olivia Berkowitz, Matt and Daria Mogul, Sari and Matt Lezon, Nicole Perlman, Alex Perlman and Rob Hovey, Lauren Perlman, and Ryan Perlman.
 He especially loved the next generation of great grandchildren: Ezra, James, Elliott and Avery.
 He was a beloved brother to Natalie and the late Henry Avrith, and Helen and Lawrence Diamond, and a cherished uncle to many nieces and nephews.
 Mark was son to the late Harry and Bessie (nee Miller) Berkowitz.

 Mark approached life with great curiosity and enthusiasm in everything he did.
 He was a great debater, storyteller, and could be counted on to always spark an engaging conversation about any topic.
 He was passionate about life, politics, golf and especially loved spending time with his family and friends.
 Mark began his career as a mechanical engineer for Steinberg’s, and then pivoted to aeronautical engineering, which explains his love of planes and space.
 He went on to obtain a MBA from the Wharton School of Business and began a long career as a management consultant at Coopers & Lybrand, which afforded him the opportunity to travel the world.